x

 • Reduce the carbon footprint and greenhouse gases emissions of a wastewater treatment plant;

-• Produce electrical energy by means of gasification of 100% organic carbon from biosolids, with the parallel production of low volume and inert solid waste.
-This will make the plant self-sufficient in energy and reduce its carbon footprint and greenhouse gas emissions; and
+• Produce electrical energy by means of gasification of 100% organic carbon from biosolids, with the parallel production of low volume and inert solid waste, to make the plant self-sufficient in energy and reduce its carbon footprint and greenhouse gas emissions; and

 • Demonstrate the feasibility of avoiding sewage sludge disposal in small- and medium-sized treatment plants.

-The project contributes to the objective of the EU water priority area: “to ensure safe and efficient use of water resources, improving quantitative water management, preserving a high level of water quality and avoiding misuse and deterioration of water resources.”
-It also provides a demonstration of how current treatment plants can be updated to address population growth and the need to reduce greenhouse gas emissions from sludge management.
-The integration of technologies proposed in this project is suitable for replication at other wastewater treatment plants lacking sludge primary treatment (i.e. most plants in Europe).
+The project aimed to contribute to the objective of the EU water priority area: ’to ensure safe and efficient use of water resources, improving quantitative water management, preserving a high level of water quality and avoiding misuse and deterioration of water resources’.
+It also provided an example of how current treatment plants can be updated to address population growth and the need to reduce greenhouse gas emissions from sludge management.
+The integration of technologies proposed in this project was suitable for replication at other wastewater treatment plants lacking sludge primary treatment (i.e. most plants in Europe).

 ADMINISTRATIVE DATA